turingschool/curriculum/source/projects/flashcards.markdown

 ### 1. Functional Expectations

+* 4: Application fulfills all expectations of iterations 1 - 6 with no bugs, crashes, or missing functionality *as well as* two extensions.
+* 3: Application fulfills expectations of iterations 1 - 6 with no bugs, crashes, or missing functionality.
 * 2: Application is usable but has some missing functionality.
+* 1: Application crashes during normal usage.

 ### 2. Test-Driven Development

-- 13 Assertions
+* 4: Application is broken into components which are well tested in both isolation and integration using appropriate data.
 * 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality.
+* 2: Application makes some use of tests, but the coverage is insufficient given projet requirements.
+* 1: Application does not demonstrate strong use of TDD.

 ### 3. Encapsulation / Breaking Logic into Components

+* 4: Application is expertly divided into logical components each with a clear, single responsibility.
 * 3: Application effectively breaks logical components apart but breaks the principle of SRP.
+* 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear.
+* 1: Application logic shows poor decomposition with too much logic mashed together.

 ### 4. Fundamental Ruby & Style

+* 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring.
 * 3:  Application shows strong effort towards organization, content, and refactoring.
+* 2:  Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
+* 1:  Application generates syntax error or crashes during execution.

 ### 5. Enumerable & Collections

 * 4: Application consistently makes use of the best-choice Enumerable methods
+* 3: Application demonstrates comfortable use of appropriate Enumerable methods
+* 2: Application demonstrates functional knowledge of Enumerable but only uses the most basic techniques
+* 1: Application demonstrates deficiencies with Enumerable and struggles with collections